HasanKoks/Diabetes-Forecasting/README.md

 enough.
 A false negative is more dangerous than a false positive, so the model is also evaluated with a confusion matrix and recall.

-## How to run
-1. Clone the repo
-2. pip install -r requirements.txt
-3. Open notebooks/DiabetesProject.ipynb in Jupyter

 ## Tools
 Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn